mila-mamat/Homework-1/README.md

-2. When element { width:100% } , any margin would be added up to the width, pushing the element to the side.
+2. When element { width:100% } , any margin would be added on top of the width, pushing the element to the side.